nkleck/MWBox/README.md

 # Installing without Vagrant
-if you are going to run this without using Vagrantbox, you will need to change 1 line in the bootstrap.sh script
+if you are going to run this without using Vagrantbox, you will need to change a couple lines in the install.sh script and the tools.sh script.
+You will not run the bootstrap.sh script

+In install.sh
 - change:
-cd /vagrant
+at to bottom there is 4 instances of  /home/vagrant/.bashrc
-- to whatever directory you are installing this to on the non-vagrant system cd /YOURDIRECTORY
+- change this to $HOME/.bashrc

+In tools.sh
+-change:
+/home/vagrant/.bashrc
+to
+$HOME/.bashrc

+now you can run each scrips in the following sequence sudo ./install.sh sudo ./tools.sh